History of the Band

 The band appears every year at events throughout the Willamette Valley, and has become widely known for the music it performs at Mt.
 Angel's Oktoberfest.
 Programs at the Gazebo contain authentic German arrangements of traditional marches and folk tunes, many of which are no longer available in print.
 With the exception of 2020 (cancelled to to the viral pandemic), the band has appeared at each Oktoberfest since the festival's inception.
 In 2018 the band was named Oktoberfest's official concert band and maintains that honor to this day.

 The entire 2020 public performance schedule, as well as the band's rehearsal schedule were cancelled in 2020 due to the pandemic.
-2021 rehearsals begin on May 10.
+2021 rehearsals began on May 10, and the band resumed a full summer performance schedule.

 Dale Sroufe of Silverton is the current director.